thetriggestcove/dsc-installing-r/README.md

 ![](img/r-install-13.png)

-We can install Rstudio with just dragging and dropping on OSX.
+We can install RStudio with just dragging and dropping on OSX.

 ![](img/r-install-14.png)